ApurbaKumarMajumder/Machine-Learning/README.md

 Very good for data heavy jobs  | Infra dependent hence expensive Saves time in computation | Requires technical expertise Consistent results | Heavily dependent on data nothing beyond that

+# Types of AI

+There are 4 types of artificial intelligence

+## 1. Reactive Machines

+* Very basic, perceives things as it's given to it.
+* A reactive machine canot store a memory and as a result cannot rely on past experiences to inform decision making in real-time.
+* Perceiving the world directly means that reative machines are designed to complete only a limited number of specialized duties.
+* Relable and has very specific usages.
+* An Example is Deep Blue, the IBM chess program that beat Garry Kasparov in the 1990s.
+Only on runtime, mives not based on past moves.

+## 2. Limited Memory

+* More complex and can store previous data and predictions.
+* Needs continuous training for updated patterns.
+* Six steps must be followed:
+    - Training data creation
+    - Machine Learning model build up.
+    - Predictions generation from ML model.
+    - External feedback for predictions.
+    - Storage of feedback
+    - Repeat

+## 3. Theory of Mind

+Only conceptual.
+Should be able to grasp and process the concept of "mind".
+Research on going.

+## 4. Self - Awareness

+Only conceptual.
+Actions on top of Theory of Mind.
+Mimics human brain.
+Research on going.